precz/Flickable/readme.md

 Demo
 ----

-A demo can be run by browsing index.html file.
+A demo can be viewed at [Flickable Github Pages](http://precz.github.com/Flickable/)

 Usage
 -----